aptise/peter_sslers/README.md

 * `openssl_path_conf` - the full path to your openssl binary (default `/etc/ssl/openssl.cnf`)
 * `certificate_authority` - the letsencrypt certificate authority. default is their staging.  you'll have to manually put in the production.

+# tools

+there is an `invoke` script in the `tools` directory that can be used to automate certain tasks.

+right now the invoke script offers:

+`import_letsencrypt_certs_archive` given a directory of your letsencrypt archive (which has versioned certs), it will import them all into a server of your choice.

 # FAQ